kb-dk/permalink-manus/sandbox/presentation.md

 ## Experiences

+* I really like what you can do with IIIF and in particular Mirador
 * IMHO, JSON-LD has the basic complications of XML, is not even close provide a comparable technology stack can still not encode text.
 * IIIF doesn't really handle chapters and sections.
 Only headings.
-* IMHO, IIIF need a validator.
+* IMHO, IIIF need a working validator.
+One that tells you what's wrong with you JSON document.

 __Next Innovation week I might write a IIIF presentation API validator using Schematron.__